CommonRoad/commonroad-reachable-set/ci/deps/README_updating_docker_image.md

 If we need any new dependencies, we need to update the Docker image that is used for CI.

-1. Update the `Dockerfile.standalone` in this directory with the new dependencies
+1. Update the `Dockerfile` in this directory with the new dependencies
 2. Build the Docker image locally
     ```bash
-    docker build -f Dockerfile.standalone -t gitlab.lrz.de:5005/cps/commonroad-reachable-set/deps:ci .
+    docker build -t gitlab.lrz.de:5005/cps/commonroad-reachable-set/deps:<TAG> .
     ```
     > **Important:** Use the same tag as the one in the `.gitlab-ci.yml` file.
 3. Login to the GitLab container registry